-This network built by the ancient Romans represents an extraordinary feat of engineering even to this day.
+The streets of ancient Rome represent an extraordinary feat of engineering still to this day.
 It also reveals an acute understanding on the part of the Empire of the role and importance of a road network for military and economic purposes.

 The road network built by the ancient Romans can still be used after serving the empire well for military, political and commercial purposes.
 It helped the Roman Empire impose its hegemony across the lands it conquered.